RealGeeks/lead_router.py/README.md

 We have a client implementation that instead of sending requests directly just put them in a queue to be sent asynchronously, it's the `Publisher` and `subscriber`.

+First, you will need to install the `beanstalkc` and `pyyaml` client libraries from pip (optional dependencies)

 Use `Publisher` the same way you would use `Client`:

 ```python